-First, do not be intimated.
+First, do not be intimated!
 Everyone from the oyster growers, restaurant owners, shellfish shuckers and chefs are happy that you want to try their product.
 Second, feel free to ask questions.
 However, a little bit of homework can go a long way for a newbie at an oyster bar so we asked some oyster experts for helpful tips.

 There are of course different species of oyster, but the shellfish’s flavor comes primarily from the region where it grows.
-Words like buttery, savory, and even crisp are used to describe different oyster tastes, but the two most common terms used are briny and sweet.
+Words like buttery, savory, and even crisp are used to describe different oyster tastes.
+The two most common terms used are briny and sweet.
 The briny oysters are a product of filtering salty water and these oysters usually come from the ocean or areas with high salinity.
-The sweeter flavored oysters are usually produced in bays and creeks.
+The sweeter-flavored oysters are usually produced in bays and creeks.
 The mix of salt and fresh water in these areas gives these oysters a sweet finish when consumed.

 According to Patrick Hudson from True Chesapeake Oyster Company, “most of the oysters you find at an oyster bar are around three inches in length; this is often referred to as marketable size.”
 However, different sizes of oysters can be ordered depending on the consumer's preferences.
-At True Chesapeake Oyster Company the common marketable size oyster is known as the skinny dipper while their larger oysters have earned them the name "chunky dunkers."
+At True Chesapeake Oyster Company, the common marketable-size oyster is known as the "skinny dipper."
+Their larger oysters have earned them the name "chunky dunkers."

 “Most oyster bars will provide you with items to accent your oysters; these garnishes include lemon, cocktail sauce, horseradish, and mignonette sauce,” said Rappahannock Oyster Bar manager Jean Paul Sabatier.
-For those not familiar with mignonette, it is a typical garnish for raw oysters made from red wine vinegar, minced shallots, and often times cracked black pepper.
-It is not uncommon to add Tabasco or hot sauce to oysters and many shellfish establishments have these garnishes available for customers.
+Mignonette is a typical garnish for raw oysters made from red wine vinegar, minced shallots, and often cracked black pepper.
+It is not uncommon to add hot sauce to oysters and many shellfish establishments have these garnishes available for customers.

 “Natural oyster shell is one of the best materials to raise new oysters and restore oyster reefs; the shells are a limited natural resource and a valuable tool for improving waterways and oyster populations,” said University of Maryland Sea Grant Agent Don Webster.
-The adult shells are an essential part of providing habitat for new larval oysters to attach to and grow.
-It’s not like oysters can pack up and walk away if their habitat choice is ill-suited so providing a stable place out of the mud is key to growing new wild oysters.
+"The adult shells are an essential part of providing habitat for new larval oysters to attach to and grow.
+It’s not like oysters can pack up and walk away if their habitat choice is ill-suited.
+Providing a stable place out of the mud is key to growing new wild oysters."

-So there you have it, a rundown on oyster flavors, garnishes, and even a little background on oyster restoration and lifecycle to impress your friends.
+So there you have it—a rundown on oyster flavors, garnishes, and even a little background on oyster restoration and lifecycle to impress your friends.
 The only thing left is to put your new knowledge to the test!